 Assistance based on financial need takes into consideration the financial resources of the student and his/her family.
 Such need is determined by completing the Free Application for Federal Student Aid (FAFSA).
 Financial assistance may consist of scholarships, grants, and part-time employment, individually or in various combinations.
 Students must reapply for financial aid each year.
-Chipola College adheres to all federal and state guidelines when administering financial aid, without regard to race, color, creed, national origin, age, sex, veteran's status, disability, or marital status.
+Chipola College adheres to all federal and state guidelines when administering financial aid, without regard torace, color, religion, ethnicity, national origin, age, veteran's status, disability, gender, genetic information, marital status, pregnancy or any other protected class under applicable federal and state laws.